|Major Groups > Puffballs > Battarrea phalloides|

 This funky mushroom looks like a puffball stuck on a long, shaggy spike.
 It seems to pop up out of nowhere to stand tall for months at a time, covering everything near it with rusty brown spore dust.
 In North America it is found primarily in desert areas and sagebrush plains, though it also appears in coastal back dunes along the West Coast.
 Microscopic features are probably not needed to identify Battarrea phalloides, but are well worth your time if you enjoy such things: it features amazing spiral "elators" that look like segmented worms.

-Thanks to Andrew Monie for collecting, documenting, and preserving Battarrea phalloides for study; his collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Thang Le and Andrew Monie for collecting, documenting, and preserving Battarrea phalloides for study; their collections are deposited in The Herbarium of Michael Kuo.

-Ecology: Presumably saprobic; growing alone or scattered in dry, sandy soil (coastal back dunes, deserts, sagebrush areas); spring and early summer (but persisting for many months), or in fall; western North America and Alaska.
+Ecology: Presumably saprobic; growing alone or scattered in dry, sandy soil (coastal back dunes, deserts, sagebrush areas); spring and early summer (but persisting for many months)—or in fall or, in warm climates, over winter; originally described from Great Britain; widely distributed (as a species group) in Europe, Asia, Oceania, Africa, North America, South America, and the Caribbean; in North America primarily found in arid regions and on the West Coast.
+The illustrated and described collections are from California, Colorado, and New Mexico.

 Fruiting Body: At first appearing like an underground egg or lump; emerging and developing a long stem with an apical spore case.

-Spore Case: 2-12 cm across; at maturity convex, with a flattened bottom; the "skin" bald and whitish or grayish, sloughing away on the underside to expose the spore mass.
+Spore Case: 2–10 cm across; at maturity convex, with a flattened bottom; the "skin" bald and whitish or grayish, sloughing away on the underside or overall to expose the brown spore mass.

 Spore Mass: When mature rusty brown and powdery; abundant.

-Stem: 7-50 cm long and up to 2 cm thick; very tough; hollow; whitish to brownish or brown; ridged or hairy, becoming lacerated-scaly; base enclosed in a whitish, underground volva that often disappears.
+Stem: 7–40 cm long and up to 2 cm thick; very tough; becoming hollow; whitish to brownish or brown; ridged or hairy, becoming lacerated-scaly; often rooting for several centimeters into the ground; base enclosed in a whitish, underground volva that often disappears.

-Microscopic Features: Spores 5-7 x 4.5-6 µ; subglobose to broadly elliptical; finely spiny, with spines mostly less than 0.5 µ high.
-Pseudocapillitial threads hyaline to ochraceous in KOH; 4-6 µ wide.
-Elators 50-75+ µ long; 3.5-7 µ wide; ochraceous in KOH; cylindrical to fusiform; with thickened spirals; abundant.
+Microscopic Features: Spores 4.5–8 µm; globose; finely spiny, with blunt spines less than 0.5 µm high.
+Pseudocapillitial threads hyaline to ochraceous in KOH; 4–6 µm wide.
+Elators 20–50+ µm long; 5–8 µm wide; yellowish-walled in KOH; cylindrical to fusiform; with thickened spirals; abundant.

 This site contains no information about the edibility or toxicity of mushrooms.